MicrosoftDocs/cloud-adoption-framework/docs/innovate/best-practices/set-up-ml-workspaces.md

 ## Next steps

-- Explore [Create and manage a workspace in Azure Machine Learning](/azure/machine-learning/how-to-manage-workspace) to understand this process in more detail.
+- Review [create and manage a workspace in Azure Machine Learning](/azure/machine-learning/how-to-manage-workspace) to understand this process in more detail.

 - [Use the Python SDK](/azure/machine-learning/tutorial-1st-experiment-sdk-setup-local) to create a workspace in your development environment.

-- [Use the Azure portal and Jupyter Notebooks](/azure/machine-learning/tutorial-1st-experiment-sdk-setup) during the development lifecycle to set up your Azure Machine Learning development environment and train your model.
+- [Use the Azure portal and Jupyter notebooks](/azure/machine-learning/tutorial-1st-experiment-sdk-setup) during the development lifecycle to set up your Azure Machine Learning development environment and train your model.